-A specific file has been added to the dynamical core, cpdet.F, which includes all the needed routines to take the $C_p(T)$ possibility into account.
-These routines take advantage of the keyword planet_type to implement different expressions of $C_p(T)$.
+A specific file has been added to the dynamical core, $dyn3d_common/cpdet_mod.F90$, which includes all the needed routines to take the $C_p(T)$ possibility into account.
+These routines take advantage of the boolean flag cpofT (declared in gcm.def, default is T for Venus, F otherwise) to implement different expressions of $C_p(T)$.
+It could also use the keyword $planet_type$ if needed to distinguish different planets.

 These routines are:

-- ini_cpdet: initializes the parameters ν (nu_venus) and T_0 (t0_venus) to either the Venus values, or zero.
+- ini_cpdet: initializes the parameters ν (nu_venus) and T0 (t0_venus) to either the Venus values, or zero.
 It is called just once at the beginning of the main routine.
-These parameters are declared in comconst.h. - cpdet: function, that computes C_p for a given T. For other planets than Venus, it is just cpdet(T)=cpp. - t2tpot: converts a temperature vector to a potential temperature vector. - tpot2t: converts a potential temperature vector to a temperature vector.
+These parameters are declared in comconst_mod.F90. - cpdet: function, that computes C_p for a given T. For other planets than Venus, it is just cpdet(T)=cpp. - t2tpot: converts a temperature vector to a potential temperature vector.
+Serial t2tpot and parallel t2tpot_p versions. - tpot2t: converts a potential temperature vector to a temperature vector.
+Serial tpot2t and parallel tpot2t_p versions.